Vyral/mark-adams/_posts/2020-07-30-could-your-home-be-a-match-for-our-buyers.md

 Finally, we have an amazing family of four who are looking for a home with five acres or more in the Louisa, Goochland, Hanover area.
 They need to have a basement and their budget is under $500,000.

-If you’re a homeowner, have you ever had anybody knock on your door and say, “Hey , I want to buy your house?”
+If you’re a homeowner, have you ever had anybody knock on your door and say, “Hey, I want to buy your house?”
 Well, guess what?
 That’s what I’m doing right now. **If your home fits any of the descriptions above, you need to give me a call today because I have a buyer for your house.&nbsp;**

-If you have any other questions for me, feel free to reach out via phone or email anytime.
+If you have further questions for me, feel free to reach out via phone or email anytime.
 I look forward to hearing from you.